mrinmoy169/Notch_Delta_Jagged/README.md

 phase_diagram.py to calculate phase diagrams

-trajectory.py to calculate trajectory of (N,D,J,I) for the full N*N lattice
+trajectory.py to calculate trajectory of (N,D,J,I) for the full L*L lattice

-plot_trajectory.py to plot trajectory of (N,D,J,I) for the full N*N lattice
+plot_trajectory.py to plot trajectory of (N,D,J,I) for the full L*L lattice